system76/docs/_articles/hdmi-audio.md

 layout: article
 title: Configure HDMI Audio
 description: >
-  Here is how to play audio over an HDMI connection.
+  Here is how to play audio over an HDMI or DisplayPort connection.
 keywords:
   - hdmi
   - audio settings